Arab American Heritage Month

 Overview

 April is Arab American Heritage Month!
-During this time, we celebrate Arab Americans throughout the past and present, and recognize their invaluable contributions to our country.
-It also serves as a time to combat Anti-Arab bigotry and to challenge stereotypes and prejudices.
+This celebration honors Arab Americans’ achievements throughout the past and present, in addition to serving as a time to challenge Anti-Arab stereotypes and prejudices.

 White, gold, and pink text that reads "Celebrating Arab American Heritage Month" in the center of a navy blue background.
 Surrounding the text are illustrations in the same colors as the text of moons and stars.

-Today’s Arab American community is made up of individuals with roots in 22 countries located in the Middle East and North Africa: Algeria, Bahrain, the Comoros Islands, Djibouti, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Mauritania, Oman, Palestine, Qatar, Saudi Arabia, Somalia, Sudan, Syria, Tunisia, the United Arab Emirates, and Yemen.
-In addition to the many nationalities represented, Arab Americans are also diverse in in faith—despite a common misconception, not all Arabs are Muslim—as well as race, sexual orientation, gender identity, and ability.
-Within their diverse community, Arab Americans are united by their primary language, Arabic, as well as by their shared history and culture.
+Today, Arab Americans have roots in 22 countries located in the Middle East and North Africa.
+In addition to the many nationalities represented, Arab Americans are also diverse in faith—despite a common misconception, not all Arabs are Muslim—as well as race, sexual orientation, gender identity, and ability.
+Within their diverse community, Arab Americans are connected by their primary language, Arabic, as well as by their shared history and culture.

 Throughout April, and all year long, we hope you will join us in appreciating the rich and diverse history of this large and growing community.
-This month is an excellent time to learn and teach more about Arab American history, and we encourage you to do so by checking out the resources below, which include exhibitions, lesson plans, recommended reading, and more, for use both in and out of the classroom.
+We encourage you to learn and teach more about Arab American history by checking out the resources below, which include exhibitions, lesson plans, recommended reading, and more, for use both in and out of the classroom.

 Events and Exhibitions